Date of Publication: 17 February 2020

 Home to around 60,000 students, the sizable campus has plenty of resources for its students and staff, including its own university hospital, a museum, library, and 14 different halls of residence.

 - University of Cambridge, UK – 1209

-It is widely believed that the University of Cambridge was founded in 1209 by a group of Oxford students after they fled the city to escape the ‘town and gown’ riots took place in the city between the townspeople and scholars.
+It is widely believed that the University of Cambridge was founded in 1209 by a group of Oxford students after they fled the city to escape the ‘town and gown’ riots which took place between the townspeople and scholars.
 As a result of its disorderly origins, it is believed that the authorities in Cambridge only allowed scholars under the supervision of a ‘master’ to reside in the town, in order to prevent possible troubles.

-Home to more than 18,000 students and 9,000 staff members, the university is comprised of 31 colleges, some of which date back to the 13th century!
+Home to just 18,000 high-achieving students and 9,000 staff members, the university is comprised of 31 colleges, some of which date back to the 13th century!

-The university is particularly renowned for their excellence in mathematics, having produced some of the most famous British scientists, including Stephen Hawking, Charles Darwin and David Attenborough.
+Today, the university is particularly renowned for their excellence in Mathematics, having produced some of the most famous British scientists, including Stephen Hawking, Charles Darwin and David Attenborough.

 - University of Salamanca, Spain – 1134

 The University of Salamanca was the first higher education institution to have been granted the title of ‘university’ in Spain, when, in 1254 it was crowned by the King of Castile and Leon, Alfonso X and Pope Innocent IV.